-- Give your baby a bath before sleeping: A bath before sleeping will ease your baby into sleep.
+- Give your baby a bath before putting them to bed: A bath before sleeping will ease your baby into sleep.
 However, if your baby is very active, the bath is only going to freshen him up.
 In this case, you should do it a bit earlier in the day and not before the bedtime routine.

-- Include a snack: Sleeping on an empty stomach is never recommended.
+- Feed your baby before bedtime: Make sure that your baby does not sleep on an empty stomach.
 You can give your baby some formula or breast milk before you put him to sleep.
 Make sure you don’t overfeed him as it might cause him discomfort.

 - Create a bedtime routine: Sometimes a sudden change in your daily routine induces stress.
 If you want to make the transition of your baby sleeping in a crib a smooth one, try to create a routine that he can understand.
 It will help him anticipate the crib and will not bring stress.

-1. Is It Safe to Make Transition from Cosleeping to Crib?
+1. Is It Safe to Make the Transition From Co-sleeping to a Crib?